 You were elevating the game with your coverage and shows and literally my television wasn’t off ESPN by this time at all.
 Throw in college basketball, NFL, and the NBA’s televised drafts??
 Man, I can remember a six way phone conversaton when the Boston Celtics selected Len Bias in the ’86 draft.
 We all hated the Celtics so we were in a complete shock as you broadcast his selection.
 Then broadcast on SportsCenter and subsequent shows of his death two days later.
 Being a high school teenager at the time, man this was big news.
 Then being on your station following up Bias one week later was the death of Cleveland Browns safety Don Rogers from a cocaine overdose.
 Where regular news spoke of this for a few minutes and moved on, you gave it hours and depth.
 Especially one from the black community, I looked at that as a sign of respect not afforded by the regular networks.
 To many of us, the perception was if something happened to a black celebrity it wouldn’t be afforded the coverage of that of a white one.
 That was extremely important to me.

 At that time and beyond you were the sports information universe outside of what else I was reading on my own.
 Yet in the late 90’s you started to change into something more commercial, more sinister, more tabloid.
 Gone was the respect of the athletes you covered and you seemed to sensationalize items that didn’t need to be.
 Yes, the ignorance and tragedy of Ray Carruth’s murder/ attempted murder of his fiance should be covered, but every time someone gets a speeding ticket or a DUI doesn’t have to be.
+The tone your station has reporting transgressions of black players has a negative undertone to it.
 Any argument at a team’s practice facility was now on the air 24 hours a day.
 All of a sudden you were in a race to leak every off the field incident and to me started to seem more like TMZ than ESPN.

 Just know that power corrupts and absolute power corrupts absolutely.
 It was exactly at the turn of the century where you became aware of your own pull and started to act as though you owned or governed the leagues you covered.
 The corporate dumbing down of your shows started and the proliferation of eye candy blondes took the place of former players and writers.
 Whether they’d be asking silly ass questions on the sideline during games or slowing down topics discussed on shows, I kept asking why??